Bimini: Bimini Biological Field Station (Shark Lab)

 The Shark Lab is a world-famous facility founded by shark biologist Dr. Samuel Gruber in 1990.
 The Shark Lab offers internships in marine biology to people interested in shark research and the conservation of the ocean's ecosystems.
 Located on South Bimini Island, it has done much research regarding the lemon shark.

 Politics

-For elections to the Parliament of the Bahamas, it is part of the West Grand Bahama and Bimini constituency.
+For elections to the Parliament of the Bahamas, it is part of the Bimini-Berry Islands constituency.

 Notable residents

 Ernest Hemingway lived on Bimini from 1935 to 1937, staying at the Compleat Angler Hotel.
 He worked on To Have and Have Not and wrote a few articles, but mostly he fished aboard his boat Pilar, trolling the deep blue offshore waters for marlin, tuna and swordfish.
 Hemingway was attracted to Bimini by tales of the incredible fishing available in the Gulf Stream, the legendary “river” of warm water that rushes north past the Bahamas.
 An Atlantic blue marlin with a mass of 500 lb caught off Bimini allegedly inspired Hemingway to write The Old Man and the Sea and Islands in The Stream.

 While not a resident of the islands, Martin Luther King Jr. visited in 1964 and worked on his Nobel Peace Prize acceptance speech while there.

 South Bimini was home to Joseph C. Mackey, the founder of Mackey Airlines, which was later bought by Eastern Airlines.
 He built a home on the southern tip of South Bimini.
 This structure would become the Sunshine Inn and is currently a bar and restaurant, though the hotel was damaged by a hurricane and was subsequently demolished.

 Adam Clayton Powell Jr., who was excluded from the U.S. House of Representatives because of allegations that he misappropriated committee funds for personal use, stayed in Bimini from January 1967 to April 1969 in self-imposed exile until the Supreme Court of the United States ruled that the House had acted unconstitutionally when it excluded Powell, a duly elected member.
 In 1972, Powell died of cancer in Miami.
 Following his funeral in New York, his ashes were taken to Bimini and scattered in the waters surrounding the islands.